-For more information on using media to influence your community, I am hosting a webinar with Phil Cooke on October 1, 2020 at 2 pm Eastern.
+Click here for a replay of webinar on digital ministry with Phil Cooke.
 Phil is a PhD in Theology, a filmmaker, author, and media producer.
 His skill set is unique, and he has much to share with the church on getting the message of the Gospel out and maximizing your influence.
-Register Here [Here]

 Tell me what your church is using to connect with lost people.
 Please share your comments below.